 In between these attacks there is a secondary plot of a resistance movement and Arnie’s companions trying to contact them to show the world the truth behind Killian and the lies he and the government are feeding the public.
 This whole storyline is handled in a very blasé manner and I never cared about these resistance fighters or the revolt they were planning to unleash.

-So the action is ho-hum, the story is boring, but there is one thing that I do enjoy about The Running Man and that’s Richard Dawson.
+So the action is ho-hum, the story is rather boring, but there is one thing that I do really enjoy about The Running Man and that’s Richard Dawson.

 Dawson is very funny in a spoofing performance of a television host who will literally do anything for ratings and doesn’t feel an once of guilt about it.
 He has some great lines – better than any of Arnold’s – and whenever he’s onscreen he’s more exciting to watch than any of the patched together action scenes.

 Plus, all the overly-ridiculous jokes aimed at television are pretty funny.
 They don’t linger on them very long and they’re mainly kept running in a background nature in the film.